Siege of Carlisle (November 1745): Background

-The siege
+Siege

 On 13 November at about noon, the regiments appointed for the blockade and siege of the city of Carlisle appeared before it.
 Lord George Murray took up his quarters at Harbery and posted his men in the villages around the city to stop all communication with it.
 The besieging party broke ground during the evening within musket shot of the city walls.
 The city's garrison constantly fired upon the attacking force but as the Jacobites were operating under the shroud of night they received no injuries.
 The Jacobites soon brought up all of their cannon which consisted of thirteen pieces to attack the town with.
 The following morning on the 14th the defenders continued their fire with little effect and the Jacobite besiegers, instead of returning fire held up their bonnets on the end of their spades in derision.
+According to the Chevalier de Johnstone, the Jacobites held their fire in case the defenders found out how small was the calibre of their guns.

 Alarmed by the preparations of the Jacobites and the state of affairs within the city a meeting of the English inhabitants was held and it was decided to surrender the town.
 For seven days the inhabitants of the town were kept in constant alarm by the Jacobites' presence in Brampton followed by the siege.
 Many of the inhabitants refused to defend the town due to illness and many numbers of them were leaving by slipping over the walls.
 A white flag was exhibited from the walls and a messenger was despatched to the Duke of Perth to request terms.
 However, Prince Charles refused to grant any terms to the city unless Carlisle Castle was surrendered as well.